 CyberCorps @ Illinois—Illinois Cyber Security Scholars Program (ICSSP)

 The ICSSP Program is offered through the Information Trust Institute (ITI) at the University of Illinois at Urbana-Champaign, an interdisciplinary research center addressing all aspects of information trust.
-See more details about ITI.

 This merit scholarship is available to undergraduate and graduate UIUC students.
-The goal of the scholarship is to increase the national workforce in the field of cybersecurity and to place graduates in federal agencies, national labs, state, local, and tribal government organizations.
+The goal of the scholarship is to increase the national workforce in the field of cybersecurity and to place graduates in federal agencies, national labs, and state, local, and tribal government organizations.

-To be eligible to apply you must be:
+To be eligible to apply, you must be:

-- An admitted full time undergraduate or graduate student on the UIUC campus.
+- An admitted full-time undergraduate or graduate student on the UIUC campus.

 - Transfer students are eligible to apply after they have been admitted to the UIUC College of Engineering and have completed at least one semester on campus.

 *Security clearances, and many federal agencies, require U.S. citizenship.
 It is the recipient’s responsibility to attain such a position in state, local, tribal or territorial governments given these limitations.

 If you have questions, please contact program director Prof. Masooda Bashir at email@example.com.